-Cell C has, since 2015, been terminating its franchisees and taking over some of them without compensating the owners, insiders and victims have claimed.
+Cell C is terminating its franchisees and taking over some of them without compensating the owners, insiders have claimed.

 The internal document details Cell C’s “Franchise Take Backs and New Store Rollout 2018”.